SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 It's usually up to the developers.

 Code an evolution or a bugfix in the impacted git repository (usually the master branch).
 Open a diff for review.
 Land it when accepted.
-And then release it following the :ref:`tag and push <tag-and-push>` part.
+And then release it following the :ref:`tag and push
+<deployment-upgrade-swh-service-tag-and-push>` part.

 .. _deployment-upgrade-swh-service-tag-and-push: